-Settings Icon that displays the Settings pop-up for configuring the metrics for default routes.
+Settings routes.
+See General Settings.
 Interface (Zone) Interfaces and their zone configured for RIPng.
-If a zone has not been configured for an interface, the (Zone) designation is (N/A) .
+If a zone has not been configured for an interface, the (Zone) designation is (N/A).
 RIPng Indicates whether RIPng is enabled on an interface: RIPng Enabled RIPng Enabled (passive) RIPng Disabled Configure RIPng Displays the Edit icon for the interface.